Libertyville, IL USA

 During my visit I showed photos of the Guatemalan children working on their school and students tried stuffing bottles with plastic bags using sticks.
 Part of the proceeds from my visit are being sent to Hug-It-Forward, a nonprofit organization that funds more bottle schools.

-2014 at PRAIRIE CROSSINGS SCHOOL in Grayslake, IL USA
+PRAIRIE CROSSINGS SCHOOL in Grayslake, IL USA

 One week after Earth Day I visited with students at Prairie Crossing Charter School.
 Before I arrived students read my picture book THE SODA BOTTLE SCHOOL, which shares the true story of how students in Guatemala built their own school out of soda bottles and trash.
 During my presentation I showed photos of the Guatemalan students working hard during the school building project: collecting bottles, stuffing bottles (with over 250 plastic bags!), stacking bottles, plastering walls, and painting walls.
 Then students from Prairie Crossing school tried stuffing soda bottles with plastic bags using sticks to make eco-ladrillos (eco-bricks) just as the Guatemalan students had done.
 Money from book sales at Prairie Crossing along with an author donation was sent to Hug It Forward to fund more bottle schools.